 - take the dough out on a well-dusted countertop with flour, and bring it together, divide the dough into two halves.
 One for the bottom and other for the top.

 - Flatten it out a little and cover it with a cling wrap and put in the fridge for about an hour or two.

 - Take the dough out start rolling it out and carefully lay it over the pie tin, do the same with the other dough.
 But this time make a lattice.

-- Pour the pie filling in, and carefully cove the top with lattice. and put the whole pie into the fridge.
+- Pour the pie filling in, and carefully cover the top with lattice. and put the whole pie into the fridge.
 Brush the top with egg wash/milk.

-- Let it cool for few hours and enjoy this delicious pie
+- Let it cool for a few hours and enjoy this delicious pie